rbiddulph/pixel-assignment/README.md

 **View Model**

-simple state engine with 3 states: Loading, Loaded, Failed
+Simple state engine with 3 states: Loading, Loaded, Failed

 **State**

-state holds the user list for the Loaded state and failure message for the Failed state.
+State holds the user list for the Loaded state and failure message for the Failed state.
+Toggle follow/unfollow updates the view model data directly rather than re-querying as we're only using a local storage for the flag, not unreliable.

 --------------------------------------